-The STAT[3] bit permits the user to distinguish the SDO output from a High-Impedance state (device address not matched) as the bits STAT[4] and STAT[3] are complementary and will induce a toggle on the SDO output.
+The STAT[3] bit allows the user to distinguish the SDO output from a High-Impedance state (device address not matched), as the bits STAT[4] and STAT[3] are complementary and will induce a deterministic toggle on the SDO output.

 If the two device address bits are not matched with the internally hard-coded device address bits, SDO is maintained in a High-Impedance state during the rest of the communication and the command is ignored.
-This behavior avoids potential bus contention errors if multiple devices with different device addresses are sharing the same SPI bus, as after the transmission of the first two bits only one device is responding to the command (all other devices with non-matching device addresses have SDO kept in high-impedance).
-In this case, the user needs to abort the communication (CS rising edge) to be able to perform another command.
+This behavior avoids potential bus contention errors if multiple devices with different device addresses share the same SPI bus.
+After the transmission of the first two bits, only one device responds to the command (all other devices with nonmatching device addresses keep the SDO in high-impedance).
+In this case, the user needs to abort the communication ( $\overline{\text{CS}}$ rising edge) in order to perform another command.

-The three LSBs of the STATUS byte are the three interrupt status bits:
+The three LSBs of the STATUS byte are the three interrupt Status bits:

-- STAT[2] = DR\STATUS ADC (data ready interrupt status) - STAT[1] = CRCCFG\STATUS (CRC checksum error on the register map interrupt status) - STAT[0] = POR\STATUS (POR interrupt status).
+- STAT[2] = DR\STATUS (ADC data ready interrupt status) - STAT[1] = CRCCFG\STATUS (CRC checksum error on the register map interrupt status) - STAT[0] = POR STATUS (POR interrupt status).

-These three interrupt status bits are independent of the two other interrupt mechanisms ( $\overline{IRQ}$ pin and IRQ register) and are cleared each time the STATUS byte is fully clocked.
+These three interrupt Status bits are independent of the two other interrupt mechanisms ( $\overline{IRQ}$ pin and IRQ register) and are cleared each time the STATUS byte is fully clocked.
 This enables the polling on the STATUS byte as a possible interrupt management solution without requiring to connect the $\overline{IRQ}$ pin in the system.
-All the status bits value are latched together just after the device address has been correctly recognized by the chip.
-Any interrupt happening after the two first STATUS bits have been clocked out will appear on the STATUS byte of the next communication sequence.
+All Status bits values are latched together just after the device address has been correctly recognized by the chip.
+Any interrupt happening after the two first STATUS bits have been clocked out will appear in the STATUS byte of the subsequent communication sequence.

-Figure 6-3 represents the beginning of each communication with both COMMAND and STATUS bytes depicted.
-After the STATUS byte is propagated, the SDO pin will be placed in High-Impedance for fast commands or Write commands and will transfer data bytes for Read commands as long as the $\overline{CS}$ pin stays logic-low.
+Figure 6-2 represents the beginning of each communication with both COMMAND and STATUS bytes depicted.
+After the STATUS byte is propagated, the SDO pin will be placed in high-impedance for Fast commands or Write commands and will transfer data bytes for Read commands as long as the $\overline{\text{CS}}$ pin stays logic low.

-FIGURE 6-3: SPI Communication Start (COMMAND on SDI and STATUS on SDO) in Cases of a Device Address Match and Not Matched.
+FIGURE 6-2: SPI Communication Start (COMMAND on SDI and STATUS on SDO) when the Device Address Matches/Does Not Match CMD [7:6].